SingularityNET-Archive/SingularityNET-Archive/Data/Tests/Content/Test-Workgroup/Docs/GoogleDocs/1uebknjv2fZVFEOnTZFex_u6IWQoddDLEZq9o_U01pU8/doc-with-comments.md

 > [Comments]
 > Context - Testing more changes
-> * SNETArchivalWG: Also testing resolved comments (Resolved)
+> * SNETArchivalWG: Also testing resolved comments (Resolved by SNETArchivalWG)
->   - André Diamond: And if we are able to capture resolved comments
->   - SNETArchivalWG:
 >